batiste/django-page-cms/doc/installation.rst

 * http://docs.djangoproject.com/en/dev/ref/settings/#languages
 * http://docs.djangoproject.com/en/dev/ref/settings/#language-code

-This CMS use the ``GERBI_CMS_LANGUAGES`` setting in order to present which language are supported by the CMS.
+This CMS use the ``DJANGO_GERBI_LANGUAGES`` setting in order to present which language are supported by the CMS.

 Django itself use the ``LANGUAGES`` setting to set the ``request.LANGUAGE_CODE`` value that is used by this CMS.
 So if the language you want to support is not present in the ``LANGUAGES``